Gtxplosiom/TBVGPE/README.md

 # TBVGPE
 # The Best Virtual GamePad Ever
-A virtual gamepad overlay for windows devices that are touchscreen
+A virtual gamepad overlay for windows devices that are touchscreen capable

 ## Dependency
 This project requires the **ViGEmBus Driver** by [nefarius](https://github.com/nefarius).